A tale of two cities: Density regulations vs reality

 - Increase the number of people living in high-income urban areas by increasing urban density standards in wealthier neighbourhoods.

 - Heavily fine landowners who leave their land vacant and undeveloped.

 - Refuse formal sector loans to people who already own a house, to avoid concentrations of land ownership.

 - Charge heavy taxes on the sale of large individual plots in order to discourage it.

 These recommendations go against the market mantra, and so haven’t been applied to urban planning policies and regulations in South Asia.
 Unless they’re adopted, the possibility of providing land and credit to the poor will remain a distant dream.

-For more information, visit the website www.urbandensity.org, which has recently been updated with new case studies, videos and publications exploring how tightly contained, heavily populated, shared spaces can be made to work best, for residents and for the natural systems that cities depend on.
+For more information, visit alternative routes to density, which has been updated with new case studies, videos and publications exploring how tightly contained, heavily populated, shared spaces can be made to work best, for residents and for the natural systems that cities depend on.